- What is Data Mining?

-Fast numerical simulations in scientific domains such as chemical engineering, fluid dynamics, climate modeling, and ecosystem modeling create massive amounts of data.
+Fast numerical simulations in scientific domains such as chemical engineering, fluid dynamics, climate modelling, and ecosystem modelling create massive amounts of data.
 Data mining provides capabilities such as data warehousing, data preparation, visualization, graph-based mining, and other similar tools and techniques.

 Using data mining to discover correlations between portfolios and product architectures, the Manufacturing Engineering System-level designing process is used to build manufacturing systems.
 Aside from that, the methodologies are also useful for estimating product prices and development time frames.

-Data mining operations are also used in the field of criminology, which is the study of the characteristics of criminal behavior.
-However, you must first turn Text-based crime reports into word processing files before you can use them.
+Data mining operations are also used in the field of criminology, which is the study of the characteristics of criminal behaviour.
+However, you must first turn Text-based crime reports into word-processing files before you can use them.
 Therefore, it would be possible to begin the identification and crime-machining process by searching for patterns in huge amounts of information.

 You may use complex mathematical methods to determine which intelligence unit should be the focal point of counter-terrorism efforts.
 Data mining may also assist with administrative responsibilities in the police department, such as selecting where to deploy the staff and indicating the searches at international border crossings.